How Guitar Tube Amplifiers Work

 The 12AX7 tube used in our amplifier is a 'dual triode' design.
 'Triode' means it has three electrodes, the grid, plate and cathode.
 'Dual' means it has two separate triode circuits built into one tube.
 The two circuits are referred to as V1A and V1B (Valve #1 A and B).
 V1A is the first preamp and V1B functions as the second preamp and output stage driver.
 Some simple tubes like half-wave rectifiers have only a cathode and plate and are called diodes (two electrodes).
 A tube with four electrodes is called a tetrode.
-A pentode has five electrodes.
+V3 is a pentode with five electrodes.
 I guess you could say a light bulb is a uniode with just one electrode ;)

 Notice in the diagram above we have both a filament and a cathode.
 In most tubes the cathode is indirectly heated by a filament heater.
 In the layout diagram at the top of this webpage the power transformer on the left sends 6.3 volts AC through the twisted green wires to power the pilot light and V1 and V2's filament heaters.
 The rectifier tube's cathode is directly heated by 5 volts AC through the yellow twisted wires.
 The wires are twisted to minimize the electronic noise generated by the AC flowing through the wires.

 Referring to the above tube diagram again, the guitar audio signal enters on the left at 'input voltage.'
 The signal flows to the tubes 'control grid' shown as the dashed line inside the tube.
 As the audio signal voltage fluctuates the electrical charge of the grid fluctuates too.
 As the grid voltage fluctuates its blocking power fluctuates so the electron flow between the hot cathode and the plate fluctuates too.
 The voltage fluctuations on the plate are the amplified signal.
 When the control grid voltage goes positive (fewer electrons) more current is allowed to pass through the grid from cathode to plate.
 When the grid goes negative (more electrons) the extra electrons on the grid repel the electrons that are trying to get from the cathode to the plate (like electrical charges repel).